Currently based in Ohio, but frequently travel and work remotely or temporarily relocate to be near a client's site. Also see this.

 When you don't need me for a while, it's not a big deal.
 I will enjoy the time off.

-I use e-mail, FTP upload, or FedEx to get your product to you.
+I use e-mail (pdfs), cloud storage, or FedEx to get your product to you.

 If I need to see it, run it, take it apart, or install it, I will happily come to your site.